3cki/3cki/README.md

 ## Hi there 👋

-I am specializing in web development with personal interest in automated bots and services.
+I'm a web developer with personal interest in automation and bots.
 Feel free to look around my profile, repositories and organizations.

 ### A little overview over my skills: